 In 2005, Mohawk began to expand its premium paper operations with the acquisition of the Strathmore and Beckett brands from International Paper Company.
 This move was complemented by the subsequent acquisition of the SMART Papers brands in 2009 and the company’s decision to begin converting and distributing its own envelopes.
 In 2011, the company made another significant move, acquiring Bravo Solutions, a leading supplier of specialty synthetic and paper substrates for digital printing.
 After a process of consolidation and redesign, Mohawk now offers a diverse palette of highly regarded paper brands and specialty substrates that are perfectly adapted for today’s designer and printer.

 In 2009, Mohawk opened a warehouse in Amsterdam, NL, reflecting the company’s growing international commitment, which includes sales offices in Asia, Europe, and Latin America.
-At the same time, Mohawk increased its presence in the online world with the launch of mowhakpaperstore.com, feltandwire.com, and feltandwireshop.com.
-This effort continued with the creation of pinholepress.com and pinholepro.com in 2010 and now our all-new mohawkconnects.com flagship site.
+At the same time, Mohawk increased its presence in the online world with the launch of mohawkpaperstore.com, feltandwire.com, and feltandwireshop.com.
+This effort continued with the creation of pinholepress.com and pinholepro.com in 2010 and our mohawkconnects.com flagship site in 2012.

 Today, the third generation of the O’Connor family is guiding Mohawk, honoring its rich history while looking ahead to the future.
 With CEO Tom O’Connor, Jr. at the helm, the company has embraced the process of reinvention as it faces a radically changing market.
-While the company still manufactures premium papers on three paper machines in upstate New York, Mohawk is driving to be an essential supplier of non-paper substrates with the acquisition of Bravo Solutions, Inc., software, and services for today’s digital printer, and to create new platforms that demonstrate the power of print and connect designers and printers to new markets.
+While the company still manufactures premium papers on three paper machines in upstate New York, Mohawk is driving to be an essential supplier of non-paper substrates with the acquisition of Bravo Solutions, Inc., and to create new platforms that demonstrate the power of print and connect designers and printers to new markets.